-If you want to see WCSU for yourself, plan a visit.
+If you are interested in seeing WCSU for yourself, be sure to plan a visit!
 The best way to reach campus is to take Interstate 84 to Danbury, or book a flight to the nearest airport, LaGuardia.

 You can also take a virtual campus tour to get a sense of what WCSU and Danbury are like without leaving home.